 Other types of business software tend to be too limited or too broad for independent businesses’ needs.
 You may have individual tools like contract software, payment processing, and meeting schedulers, but a clientflow platform is what brings everything together.

 On the other hand, there are also CRM softwares that are built more for enterprise-level organizations.
 While your business is about providing services tailored to each client, these types of software are more for managing large pipelines of unqualified leads.
-Since it’s not fit exactly for your processes, you can end up spending more money on features you don’t need.
+Since it’s not exactly fit for your processes, you can end up spending more money on features you don’t need.

 Since your work is focused on the client, your workflows and client journey are symbiotic, and you need a platform that can manage both.
 For instance, your process for capturing and vetting leads will impact your sales.
 And once you book clients, your onboarding process can impact the entire project.